Lisa Fischer: 1983–1989: Xēna and The Rolling Stones

 In 1983, under the stage name "Xēna", Fischer released the b-boy classic "On the Upside".
 In 1984, a club track she recorded titled "Only Love (Shadows)" was briefly featured in the motion picture Beat Street and was later released in 1995 as part of the Hot Productions' The Best of Criminal Records compilation.
 However, Fischer began her music career supporting other artists providing backing vocals for artists including Melba Moore and Billy Ocean.
 She worked with many other famous singers, both as a session vocalist and sideman.
 She accompanied Luther Vandross whom she met through the mutual acquaintance of choreographer Bruce Wallace, who asked her to come to his agency for an audition.
-Fischer then traveled as a backup singer on his tours and sang on his albums until his death, in addition to other famous musicians, including Chaka Khan, Teddy Pendergrass, and Roberta Flack.
+Fischer then traveled as a backup singer on his tours and sang on his albums until his death.
+She also sang backup for other famous musicians, including Chaka Khan, Teddy Pendergrass, and Roberta Flack.

 Fischer maintained her career as a session singer, and has accompanied The Rolling Stones on tour since 1989.
 She worked as a backup vocalist during the same period for Luther Vandross for the 22 years prior to his death alongside friend and collaborator Ava Cherry, juggling his concert tours and those of The Rolling Stones, with whom she grew an audience playing the foil to Mick Jagger onstage.
 During tours with the Rolling Stones, she shares lead vocals on several songs, including "Monkey Man, and "Gimme Shelter", which showcase her vocal talents.